 In Leonardo’s time, scientists of his caliber rarely considered the skin to be anything more than a decorative covering, necessitating removal to study the more fascinating parts underneath.
 Today, most of us know that our skin is our largest organ and serves as armor to protect all those precious inner parts.
+Learn together with skinhelpers.com, on how to maintain your skin properly.
 To the naked eye, the skin doesn’t appear to be complex or interesting, and before the invention of the microscope in the 17th century we really didn’t understand how it works.

 Now, we can see how intricate the skin actually is, along with the vital role it plays.
 The epidermis (outer layer of skin) continually produces new cells to renew itself, while shedding outer cells as they die off and shed.
 You might not know that much of the dust in a room is actually tiny fragments of human skin.
 As much as thirty to forty thousand skin cells fall unseen from your body every minute. continually replaced by vibrant new cells rising to the surface.
 We might call this renewal system your “skinecosystem”.
 Hah.
 Say that 10 times real fast.